teheru/nczone_reminder_old/README.md

 The nC Zone Reminder is a tool to locally observe a nC Zone (https://github.com/teheru/nczone) and tell if something happens.

+## Deprecated
+It seems like it's almost impossible to run this program on Windows, so it wont be developed anymore.
+See https://github.com/teheru/nczone_reminder for an alternative.

 ## Compile
 `valac --pkg libsoup-2.4 --pkg gtk+-3.0 --pkg gmodule-2.0 --pkg json-glib-1.0 --pkg gio-2.0 --pkg gsound --pkg libnotify nCZoneReminder.vala nCZoneReminderUI.vala nCZoneReminderConfig.vala nCZoneReminderAPI.vala nCZoneReminderNotify.vala nCZoneReminderManager.vala`